josephsassone3/eits-legal/terms.md

 # Terms of Service — Eye in the Sky

-**Last updated: [DATE]**
+**Last updated: 6/24/2026**

-These Terms of Service ("Terms") govern your use of the Eye in the Sky mobile application (the "App"), provided by [YOUR NAME OR COMPANY] ("we," "us," or "our").
+These Terms of Service ("Terms") govern your use of the Eye in the Sky mobile application (the "App"), provided by Eye in the Sky ("we," "us," or "our").
 By downloading or using the App, you agree to these Terms.
 If you do not agree, do not use the App.

 ## 1. What the App Is